Cloves: 4 Major Side Effects + Dosage

 4. Can Be Toxic

 Clove (or the oil) toxicity has been documented in some instances.
 The oil was found to cause coma, fits, and acute liver damage (7).
 In the study, a 2-year-old boy administered with 5 and 10 ml of clove oil had slipped into a deep coma in 3 hours.

 Though more research is being done on the toxicity of clove oil, there is information on essential oils in general – a group clove oil also belongs to.
-Essential oils, as a group, may cause fits, coma, renal failure, and even hypoglycemia when used in excess (7).
+Essential oils, as a group, may cause fits, coma, renal failure, and even hypoglycemiai XA common condition with excessively low blood sugar levels that causes hunger, tremors, and sweating. when used in excess (7).

 Cloves have powerful properties.
 But like any other ingredient, they can cause serious effects if consumed in excess.
 Hence, it is essential to be aware of the acceptable dosage limits of clove.

 How Many Cloves Can You Take In A Day?

-According to the World Health Organization, the acceptable daily dosage of cloves per day is 2.5 mg per 1 kg of body weight (8).
+According to the World Health Organization, the acceptable daily dosage of clove oil per day is 2.5 mg per 1 kg of body weight (8).
 Anything beyond this can cause complications.